chr1sbest/closebus/README.md

 When a bus stop marker is clicked, a new StopView is instantiated.
 This StopView instantiates a child RouteView for each stop_id it holds.
 The **RouteModel** attached to the RouteView view fetches from the **/departures** endpoint and then parses and attaches a rendered template to the infowindow above the marker.

-While it's built to be responsive, there are still a few visual bugs on the mobile-end and the heavy client-side processes make the application sluggish.
+While it's built to be responsive, there are still a few visual bugs on the mobile-end and the heavy client-side processes make the application sluggish on smaller devices.

 Improvements
 ====